-The UNA-Houston's annual "Wines Around The World" Humanitarian Social was held on Friday, Nov.
-15 at the New Gallery located at 3225 Milam Street in Houston, TX..
+The UNA-Houston's annual "Wines Around The World" Humanitarian Program will be held September 26, 2014 at a major art gallery in Houston, TX..
 The purpose of the event is to raise funds to provide assistance to children in critical needs areas of the world.
 The social offers attendees an evening to enjoy wines from over 30 countries, art work of contemporary national and international professional artists in one of Houston's unique art galleries.
-Some of the previous projects have been the support of an orphanage in Haiti and the building of a water well in Zambia.
-This year's program is to raise funding for to assist schoolchildren in Oaxaca, Mexico.
-Our 2013 partner is AMIGOS, a non-profit organization that supports key sustainable development projects for poor communities in Mexico.
-Contributions can be made for the 2013 humanitarian project on this website or by direct mail to the UNA office.
+Some of the previous projects have been the support of an orphanage in Haiti, the building of a water well in Zambia, and the building of a school in Oaxaca, Mexico.
+Our 2014 project will be the building a safe school in Colombia.
+Contributions for the event can be made for the 2014 humanitarian project on this website or by direct mail to the UNA office.
 For more information, please send query to email@example.com.

-The UNA-Houston sponsored several programs during November as part of the City of Houston's "Citizenship Month", celebrating the rich diversity of our great city.
-These included "World Cafe: Town Hall Meeting on Immigration", " Consular Corps Reception", and "Wines Around the World" Humanitarian Project that assists organizations in alleviating global problems.
+The UNA-Houston will participate in the City of Houston's "Citizenship Month", celebrating the rich diversity of our great city.
+In 2013, the UNA programs included "World Cafe: Town Hall Meeting on Immigration", " Consular Corps Reception", and "Wines Around the World" Humanitarian Project that assists organizations in alleviating global problems.
 Several of the programs were in partnership with the Houston Central Library.
 Check the UNA-Houston website periodically for future programs.

 UN Day Gala 2014 - October 23